spring1843/philosophy/README.md

 $ npm install
 $ npm start
 ```

-Add your mongoDB connection string in config.json
+Add your mongoDB connection string to sample.configs.js and rename it to configs.js

 ## Features